zaskier/game-zombie-api/README.md

 Aplication calculates total value of items for every zombie in: USD, Eu, pln.
 Application gets items price in pln from API https://zombie-items-api.herokuapp.com/api/items Application gets currency rates from API http://api.nbp.pl/api/exchangerates/tables/C/today/
+- Rates for other currencies are calculated by 	Bid – calculated currency buy exchange rate
 - app can work locally or be hosted on Cloud Services
 - application works with CRUD operations using MongoDB
 - application is formated wit ESLint